hellocoop/wordpress/.github/CONTRIBUTING.md

-# Contributing to OpenID Connect Generic Client ✨
+# Contributing to Hellō Login

 This plugin provides security enhancements to WordPress, and your help making it even more awesome will be greatly appreciated :)